British Relief Association: Activity

 Within days of the Association's being established, requests for support arrived from organisations across Ireland.
 The committee began lobbying financial and transport companies for assistance.
 On 4 January 1847 P&O donated the use of a steamship to transport food to Ireland, and the London & North Western Railway, Great Western Railway and London & South Western Railway offered free carriage to all relief going to Ireland from the Association.
 Much of the aid was channelled through pre-existing relief groups in Ireland.
 The BRA's members used their connections to encourage fundraising among municipal bodies and political groups throughout the British Empire.
 The BRA worked closely with the British Government to coordinate their activity, and aimed to provide assistance to those who could not be reached by the authorities.
 This necessitated working alongside Sir Charles Trevelyan, 1st Baronet, whose meddling in the BRA's activities was only counterbalanced by the administrative skill of Spring Rice and Paweł Strzelecki, the Association's agent in Ireland.
 Strzelecki's regular eye-witness reports to the Association were reprinted in several British newspapers, thus providing important evidence of the extent of the suffering to the British public.

 By 1 March 1847, Strzelecki is recorded as having distributed aid in 65 localities across Ireland, which included bales of clothing, over one thousand bags of rice and almost two thousand barrels of meal.
 Strzelecki had spent £2,953 in County Mayo, £1,740 in County Donegal, and £1,193 in County Sligo by 1 April 1847.
 In Westport, County Mayo, an estimated 8,000 people were being fed on a weekly basis by Association grants during 1847.

 The increasing demands on the Association led to Strzelecki being appointed Executive Director in May 1847, and several extra volunteer agents were taken on to assist in the relief effort.
 Lord Robert Clinton, Lord James Butler and Matthew James Higgins were among those who offered their services.
 By summer 1847 a temporary relief measure in the form of an Ireland-wide network of soup kitchens was feeding 3 million people a day.
 At this point, the BRA decided to reduce the scope of its own operations, and only Strzelecki remained in Ireland on the Association's behalf at the end of June.

 In autumn 1847 the British government declared that it believed the famine to be over, and that no further money from HM Treasury would be spent on the relief effort.
 Nonetheless, the need for assistance was still apparent, and the Association used its residual funds to help 22 Poor law unions in Ireland.
 For over eight months approximately 200,000 children in Ireland were provided with free rations of food on a daily basis, and were also given clothing.
 By July 1848 the British Relief Association's funds were entirely depleted, and the scheme was finally shut down.

-In Scotland, the Association's assistance was organised by the Earl of Dalhousie and Lord Kinnaird.